 - 1 in 4 working households has a Dependable Dad

-- Have a greater concern about providing for their children rather than looking after their parents
+- Concerned about providing for their children rather than looking after their parents

-- This group does save but feels sceptical around investing.
-Unlike millennials, they are not totally mistrustful but they do want persuading.
+- This group does save but feels sceptical about investing.
 Pensions have a particularly bad press with this audience

-- Homeownership amongst 25-34 year olds is historically low at just 1 in 3
+- The Millennial tribe.
+Homeownership amongst 25-34 year olds is historically low at just 1 in 3

-- Rebellious Renters’ biggest financial priorities are saving for a house deposit and clearing debt
+- Priorities are saving for a house deposit and clearing debt

-- The biggest barrier to investing is a lack of knowledge and support (52%), however use of financial advisers is low too – 68% of Rebellious Renters have never used a financial advisor
+- The biggest barrier to investing is a lack of knowledge and support (52%), traditional advisers is largely rejected.
+About a third will inherit over £50,000 in the next 20 years.

-- They are relatively confident and au-fait with financial products but when it comes to pensions, this doesn’t translate into proactivity (without professional support)
+- They are relatively confident with financial products but when it comes to pensions, still need professional help

 - Retirement is a positive concept and the traditional ‘Saga’ image is considered quite dated

 Women aged 40-59 who likely have savings but have yet to try investing